AstrobioMike/NASA-GeneLab-working/Amplicon/454-and-IonTorrent/GL-DPPD-XXXX.md

 **Parameter Definitions:**

 *	`--usearch_global ` – the vsearch command
-*	`all-samples-seqs.fasta` – input file, provided as a positional argument (note this is our combined individual-dereplicated samples' fasta of reads)
+*	`all-samples-seqs.fasta` – input file, provided as a positional argument (note this is our combined individual-dereplicated samples' fasta of reads generated in step 5b)
 *  `--db` - specifies the reference OTUs to map to
 *  `--id` - specifies the minimum percent identity to enable mapping a read to an OTU
 *  `--otutabout` - designates the output of the count table (here going to stout in order to be modified in the subsequent `sed` command